Sword Art Online

 Sword Art Online (ソードアート・オンライン, Sōdo Āto Onrain) is a Japanese light novel series written by Reki Kawahara and illustrated by abec.
-The series takes place in the then-near future and focuses on protagonists Kazuto "Kirito" Kirigaya and Asuna Yuuki as they play through various virtual reality MMORPG worlds.
+The series takes place in the 2020s and focuses on protagonists Kazuto "Kirito" Kirigaya and Asuna Yuuki as they play through various virtual reality MMORPG worlds, and later their involvement in the matters of a simulated civilization.
 Kawahara originally wrote the series as a web novel on his website from 2002 to 2008.
 The light novels began publication on ASCII Media Works' Dengeki Bunko imprint from April 10, 2009, with a spin-off series launching in October 2012.
 The series has spawned twelve manga adaptations published by ASCII Media Works and Kadokawa.
 The novels and the manga adaptations have been licensed for release in North America by Yen Press.

 An anime television series produced by A-1 Pictures, known simply as Sword Art Online, aired in Japan between July and December 2012, with a television film Sword Art Online: Extra Edition airing on December 31, 2013, and a second season, titled Sword Art Online II, airing between July and December 2014.
-An animated film titled Sword Art Online The Movie: Ordinal Scale, featuring an original story by Kawahara, premiered in Japan and Southeast Asia on February 18, 2017, and was released in the United States on March 9, 2017.
-A spin-off anime series titled Sword Art Online Alternative Gun Gale Online premiered in April 2018, while a third season titled Sword Art Online: Alicization aired from October 2018 to September 2020.
+An animated film titled Sword Art Online the Movie: Ordinal Scale, featuring an original story by Kawahara, premiered in Japan and Southeast Asia on February 18, 2017, and was released in the United States on March 9, 2017.
+A spin-off anime series titled Sword Art Online Alternative: Gun Gale Online premiered in April 2018, while a third season titled Sword Art Online: Alicization aired from October 2018 to September 2020.
 An anime film adaptation of Sword Art Online: Progressive titled Sword Art Online Progressive: Aria of a Starless Night premiered on October 30, 2021.
 A second film titled Sword Art Online Progressive: Scherzo of Deep Night premiered on October 22, 2022.
-A live-action series based on the light novels is set to be produced by Netflix.
-Six video games based on the series have been released for multiple consoles.
+Many video games based on the series have been released for consoles, PC, and mobile devices.

-Sword Art Online has received widespread commercial success, with the light novels having over 30 million copies sold worldwide.
-The light novel series had good reviews, mainly on later arcs, while other series like Progressive were praised since the beginning.
-The anime series has received mixed to positive reviews, with praise for its animation, musical score and exploration of the psychological aspects of virtual reality, but criticisms for its pacing and writing.
+Sword Art Online has achieved widespread commercial success, with the light novels having over 30 million copies sold worldwide.
+The anime series has received mixed to positive reviews, with praise for its animation, musical score, and exploration of the psychological aspects of virtual reality, but it has also been met with criticisms for its pacing and writing.